rails/rails/guides/source/active_model_basics.md

   private

-  # when update is called on an object, then this method is called by `before_update` callback
+  # When update is called on an object, then this method is called by `before_update` callback
   def reset_me
     puts "reset_me method: called before the update method" end

-  # when update is called on an object, then this method is called by `after_update` callback
+  # When update is called on an object, then this method is called by `after_update` callback
   def finalize_me
     puts "finalize_me method: called after the update method" end

-  # when update is called on an object, then this method is called by `around_update` callback
+  # When update is called on an object, then this method is called by `around_update` callback
   def log_me
     puts "log_me method: called around the update method" yield